Embracing A New School Reality For The Early Years

 - getting “uncomfortable” as my view of teaching and learning continued to evolve.

-Spending our time changing our focus and really looking at the needs of the “whole child” mattered, and by the end of the year, many of our children moved from a need to co-regulate to the ability to self-regulate, sometimes even discussing why certain options worked for them.
-As this change happened, we noticed that the room felt calmer, and we could spend more time focusing on literacy and math skills.
-While we met our goal of developing children’s self-regulation skills — and for many reasons I should be happy about this — I still can’t help but hone in on our reading scores, compare them to Board benchmarks, and wonder, could we have done more?
+Spending our time changing our focus and really looking at the needs of the “whole child” mattered.
+By the end of the year, many children moved from a need to co-regulate to the ability to self-regulate.
+Sometimes they were even able to discuss why certain options worked for them.
+As this change happened, we noticed that the room felt calmer.
+We could spend more time focusing on literacy and math skills.
+We met our goal of developing children’s self-regulation skills.
+And for many reasons I should be happy about this.
+However, I still can’t help but hone in on our reading scores.
+I compare them to Board benchmarks, and wonder, could we have done more?

 This new Kindergarten document makes me happy in so many ways. #framingfdk